ArturCr/Pico-W-Weather-Station-MongoDB-BME280/README.md

 3. Build your hardware
 4. Add the github files to the pico
 5. Modify the secrets.py to add the relavant data
-6. Success (or most likely debug 😅)
+6. Success (or most likely debugging 😅)

 Roadmap:
 ...